 Secondly, just by the fact that you’ve been saying it wrong for a long time will make it even harder for you to say it right.
 That’s right, old or bad habits don’t change overnight.
 That’s why we suggest comparing what you’ve been saying wrong to the right way to say it.
 Through practice and repetition, you will start to speak much clearer.

 Well, that’s easy enough!
 There are plenty of movies and shows in English out there to watch.
 We suggest you watch t.v. shows that are non-dubbed with English subtitles or none at all.
 While you watch these shows, it`s essential to work on your listening skills, and not try to understand everything being said but instead try to hear individual words separately.

 Find an actor’s lines from a film or tv show that you enjoyed watching.
 Memorize them to the point that you don’t have to read them at all.
 When ready, get in front of a mirror and practice away.
 It’s imperative to pay attention to your mouth and compare it to the actors when possible.
 Try to mirror the way their mouth looked and mimic the sound they made when speaking.

 I can’t stress the importance of having fun when you do this!
 You have to make this a pleasurable experience and picking something you like will help with that.
 If you take anything at all from this article, take fun.
 You need to have fun, don’t make learning English boring or tedious.

 I hope you like the tips and find them useful.
-I guarantee if you are diligent and disciplined in your practice that even without classes, your English will improve by a considerable amount… If you are interested in taking a course specialized in developing the way you sound, check out our unique, The Say What Course.
-You can also sign up for our mailing list if you'd like to receive notifications on new content that we release, or promotions we're running.
+I guarantee if you are diligent and disciplined in your practice that even without classes, your English will improve by a considerable amount… If you are interested in taking a course specialized in developing the way you sound, check out our unique, The English Speaking Course.
+You can also sign up for our mailing list if you’d like to receive notifications on new content that we release, or promotions we’re running.